neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.simgraph_remove
+.. method:: CVode.simgraph_remove()

-    Syntax:
-        ``cvode.simgraph_remove()``

-    Description:
     Removes all items from the list of Graph lines recorded during a local variable step simulation.
 Graph lines would have been added to this list with :ref:`gui_graph`.